effiemanyos/milestone-project-one/README.md

 ### **Imagery**

-Illustrations will be taken from **[UnDraw](https://undraw.co/)** to improve the UX.
+Illustrations were taken from **[UnDraw](https://undraw.co/)** to improve the UX.
 These illustrations have been modified to match the website and brand colours.

-Professional photographies from **[Unsplash](https://unsplash.com/)** have been used for the Hero Image, Work Experience and Testimonials section of the site.
+Professional photographies from **[Unsplash](https://unsplash.com/)** have been used for the Hero Image, Work Experience and Testimonials section of the website.

 When ready, professional photos and videos will be added to the website in various sections.
 Some of the images and videos will come from:
 - Workshops